WenqinSHAO/rtt/docs/path_analysis.md

 Input: sequence of (Paris ID, IP Path)
 OutPut: sequence of segments in input following a same IFP

-for two neighbouring segments seg and next_seg in simple_detction(InPut):
+1: for two neighbouring segments seg and next_seg in simple_detction(InPut):
-    if (next_seg.IFP is complete) and (next_seg.IFP is repeated at least once) and (next_seg is longer than seg): extend from the backward the next_seg into seg to the maximum return the updated segment sequence
+2:     if (next_seg.IFP is complete) and (next_seg.IFP is repeated at least once) and (next_seg is longer than seg):
+3:         # the first two criteria ensure that the IFP of next_seg is not a temporary one;
+4:         # the last criteria ensures that we always enlarges the presence of the more popular IFP;
+5:         extend from the backward the next_seg into seg to the maximum
+6: return the updated segment sequence
 ```

 We take again the example in [usage](path_analysis.md#usage) section, and apply backward extension to it: